cloudfoundry/docs-deploying-cf/openstack/deploying_microbosh.html.md

 ### <a id="troubleshooting"></a>Troubleshooting ###

-If for some reason the deploy process gets stucked or fails, you can check the log file located at `~/bosh-workspace/deployments/microbosh-openstack/bosh_micro_deploy.log`:
+If for some reason the deploy process gets stuck or fails, you can check the log file located at `~/bosh-workspace/deployments/microbosh-openstack/bosh_micro_deploy.log`:

     # Logfile created on 2013-06-14 13:02:00 +0200 by logger.rb/31641
     I, [2013-06-14T13:02:00.661999 #11533] [0x12b6ff0]  INFO -- : No existing deployments found (will save to /Users/frodenas/deployments/bosh-deployments.yml)